• Skip to primary navigation

 This low histamine pesto recipe is easy, vegan and great for anyone looking for low histamine recipes.
-Serve the homemade pesto with pasta for a delicious low histamine dinner recipe that hits the comfort spot or some fresh zuchini spirals for a healthier option.
-It has a bold yet fresh flavor with hints of garlic.
-The homemade pesto recipe can be made without parmesan cheese for a low histamine pesto that has hemp seeds and sesame seeds instead for a delicious nutty texture.
+Serve the homemade pesto with pasta for a delicious low histamine dinner recipe that hits the comfort spot or some fresh zucchini spirals for a healthier option.

 The addition of parmesan cheese gives this hemp and sesame basil pesto the authentic flavor of traditional pesto.
 While I love parmesan cheese it is a high histamine food that can aggravate symptoms of histamine intolerance.
 To make a low histamine pesto recipe omit the parmesan cheese.
 Thankfully hemp and sesame seeds is a perfect alternative to use instead of parmesan cheese.